top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-Can be taken back-to-back with Tanzania: Udzungwa & Rubeho.
+Can be taken back-to-back with Tanzania: Udzungwa & Rubeho

 Day 1: Arrivals into Dar-es-Salaam International Airport (DAR) for overnight nearby.

 Day 3: After some final birding on Pemba, we will fly to Tenga, from where we transit to Lushoto in the West Usambaras.
-There will be some birding on the way, including to find Coastal Cisticola and Zanzibar Red Bishop.
+There will be some birding on the way, including to find Zanzibar Red Bishop.
 We’ll then continue onwards to spend three nights in the West Usambaras targeting all endemics and near-endemics!

 Day 9: Today will mostly be a transit day to Morogoro, at the base of the Uluguru Mountains, where we will spend the next four nights.
-We will make some strategic stops and detours on the way to connect with a few more range-restricted birds like the stunning Böhm’s Bee-eater, unassuming Coastal Cisticola, and the rare Ruvu Weaver.
+We will make some strategic stops and detours on the way to connect with a few more special birds like the stunning Böhm’s Bee-eater, unassuming but range-restricted Coastal Cisticola, and the rare Ruvu Weaver.
+There is also a small chance for the undescribed "Coastal Canary", which is currently subsumed within Black-throated Canary.
 Night in Morogoro.

 Day 16: After some final birding, those flying home will take a road transfer back to Dar-es-Salaam International Airport (DAR), where the tour will end late afternoon.
 Those continuing on the Udzungwa & Rubeho tour will make their way southwards towards Iringa, after having met those coming from Dar-es-salaam.